M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 ![Testing the Data Provider](testing.png)

-<p class="note">If your data is not appearing properly, follow the guidance in the Debugging and notes section.</p>
+If your data is not appearing properly, follow the guidance in the Debugging and notes section.
+{:.note}

 ## Debugging and Diagnostics